Maximizing Diver Score by Examining Discrepancies in Diver Competency and Judges' Marks: High School Diving and its Scoring

 Diving, like gymnastics, ice skating and ski-jumping, is scored by a panel of judges; therefore, there is a subjective element to a diving score.
-Regardless of competition level, dives are scored on a scale of 0 to 10 in increments of 0.5, with 0 being a failed dive, and 10 being a perfect dive.
-Most high school scores are in the range of 4-7.
 A panel of an odd number of judges, usually 5 although sometimes 3, 7, or 9, gives their scores independently for each diver for each round of a competition.
 The exception to independent scoring is a failed dive.
 To fail a dive and give the diver a score of 0, the entire panel of judges must agree to do so.
-The net score for each diver in each round is the sum of the three judges' scores in the middle of the sorted scores per round, and the award for the round is the net score multiplied by the degree of difficulty (DD) of the dive.
-The DD is determined by the F\'{e}d\'{e}ration Internationale de Natation (FINA, the international governing body for aquatic sports), and is not up for discussion.
+The {\it net score} for each diver in each round is the sum of a $k\%$ trimmed mean of the sorted scores per round, where $k \approx .15$ for meets with 9 judges, $k\approx .2$ for meets with 7 judges, or $k = .3$ for meets with 5 judges.
+For high school competitions, the net score for a dive is multiplied by the degree of difficulty of the dive to obtain a score, called the {\it award}.
 The meet score for each diver is the sum of their awards for each round.
 The diver with the largest sum is the winner of the meet.
+Judges' scores are displayed on a large board after each round; therefore, every diver, coach, judge, and spectator knows which diver has the largest score at any given time during the meet.
+Note that the sum of the awards, and thus the total score of the meet, includes a multiplier for difficulty of the dive; therefore, it is to a diver's advantage to perform more difficult dives.